Dinesh6777/Healbook/README.md

 # PreFit

-A digital platform to enable people with right knowledge to be fit and healthy.
+A digital platform to enable everyone in the world with right tools and knowledge to be fit and healthy.
 Because prevention is better than cure and let food be thy medicine.

 # Access the Mobile App here(Beta verion)
 [https://prefit.glideapp.io](https://prefit.glideapp.io)